Menu

 Receiving Support

-Understanding how your benefits are calculated and paid, as well as your ongoing obligations while receiving support can help you avoid any issues.
+It is important to understand how your benefits are calculated and paid.
+You should also know your ongoing obligations while receiving support.
+This can help you avoid issues with your benefits.

 Service Level Screening

-If your application is approved, you must complete a Service Level Screening (SLS) in order to receive ongoing benefits.
-The screening is used to help determine appropriate services to help individuals become self-sufficient, as much as possible.
+If your application is approved, you must complete a Service Level Screening to receive ongoing benefits.
+The screening determines the appropriate services to help individuals become as self-sufficient as possible.
+You have 30 days after your application is approved to complete the screening.

 Amount